osama-ata/Alt-Ctrl-Proj/docs/source/api_reference.rst

 API Reference
 ============

-This section provides detailed API documentation for all modules and classes in the PyP6Xer-dev library.
+This section provides detailed API documentation for all modules and classes in the Alt-Ctrl-Proj library.
 The documentation is automatically generated from docstrings in the code.

 Reader